CLEAN COAST INDEX (CCI)

 Main regulatory references and objectives

-• Legislative Decree 13 October 2010, No. 190.
-Implementation of Directive 2008/56/EC establishing a framework for community action in the field of marine environmental policy.
+Legislative Decree 13 October 2010, n.
+190. Implementation of Directive 2008/56/EC establishing a framework for community action in the field of marine environmental policy.

-• Decree 11 February 2015.
-Determination of indicators associated with environmental targets and monitoring programs, prepared pursuant to Articles 10, paragraph 1, and 11, paragraph 1, of Legislative Decree No. 190/2010.
+Decree 11 February 2015.
+Determination of the indicators associated with the environmental objectives and monitoring programmes, prepared pursuant to articles 10, paragraph 1 and 11, paragraph 1, of Legislative Decree no. 190/2010.

 DPSIR